isreehari/bitnami-docker-dreamfactory/README.md

-# Automate the DreamFactory build for openshift build.
+# Automate the Bitnami DreamFactory for openshift build

 1) We have forked the bitnami docker github repository(https://github.com/bitnami/bitnami-docker-dreamfactory) under isreehari/bitnami-docker-dreamfactory (https://github.com/isreehari/bitnami-docker-dreamfactory) so the fork